vscode Plugin for LeetCode

 Note

-If you have already subscribed, please follow the steps below to unlock all solutions and ideas in the plugin.
+If you have already subscribed, please follow these steps to unlock all solutions in the plugin.

 Step 1: Install and Start the Plugin

-Install the plugin and log in with your LeetCode account as described above.
-Make sure the plugin works properly.
+Install the plugin as described above and log in with your LeetCode account.
+Make sure the plugin is working.

-Note: After installing the plugin, you will see a LeetCode icon on the left sidebar.
-Click this icon first to let the plugin finish loading before proceeding.
-Otherwise, you may encounter command execution failures.
+Note: After installing the plugin, a LeetCode icon will appear in the VSCode sidebar.
+Click this icon to load the plugin fully before you take the next steps.
+Otherwise, command execution may fail.

-Now, you can view all solution ideas and problem lists from this site directly in VS Code.
+Now you can view all the solutions and problem lists from this site in VSCode.

 Local Debugging of Algorithm Code (Optional)